 The look and feel of 2010 owes much to one of Hyams’s previous films, Outland.
 There, Hyams embraced the blue collar look of the future popular at the time in sci-fi, done to such effect in films such as Alien.
 It was gritty, dirty, and the sets were jumbled and cluttered, the exact opposite of how Kubrick filmed 2001.
 Also, 2010 is a straightforward film in its plot.
 The only thing left to the imagination is the nature of the intelligence that either created or inhabits the monoliths.
 Everything else is linear and uncomplicated.

-The story begins nine years 2010after the final events portrayed in 2001.
+The story begins nine years after the final events portrayed in 2001.
 Tensions between the United States and the Soviet Union(!) are high.
 Despite this, the two nations launch a joint mission to the Jovian moon Io to investigate the fate of the derelict spaceship Discovery and her crew.
 The Americans are led by Dr. Heywood Floyd, a character that appeared in the second act of 2001, in this film played by Roy Scheider.
 He is joined by John Lithgow, as an engineer charged with powering up the Discovery, and Bob Balaban as Dr. Chandra, the eccentric genius who created the HAL-9000 computer and does nothing to hide his anthropomorphic attitudes towards his creation.

 On the other side, as it were, are the Soviets, mostly played by whatever Russian actors the casting director could round up in Hollywood.
 One of them, Elya Baskin, is given just enough lines for the audience to develop some empathy for him before he departs the film.
 They are led, however, by an English actress, Helen Mirren, putting on a more than passable Russian accent.